holgerd77/django-dynamic-scraper/docs/advanced_topics.rst

 information what to check and what parameters to use for checking.
 Be careful that the reference object is now the scraped object itself, since the checker is scraping from the item page url of this object.
 The url field to check is set with ``self.check_url = self.ref_object.url``.
-Furthermore the checker needs some configuration data from the scraper of the reference object.
+Furthermore the checker needs some configuration data from the scraper runtime of the reference object.
 The scheduler runtime is used to schedule the next check.
 So if you want to use checkers for your scraped object, you have to provide a foreign key to a :ref:`scheduler_runtime` object in your model class.